lxp135/NW.jsCnDocs/docs/For Users/Advanced/JavaScript Contexts in NW.js.md

 ### Comparing with Separate Context

-The advantage of MultiContext mode is that you will not encounter many [type checking issue](#working-with-multiple-contexts) as below.
+The advantage of Separate Context Mode is that you will not encounter many [type checking issue](#working-with-multiple-contexts) as below.

-The cons is that in Mixed context mode, you can't share variable easily as before.
+The cons is that in Mixed Context Mode, you can't share variable easily as before.
 To share variables among contexts, you should put variables in a common context that can be accessed from the contexts you want to share with.
 Or you can use [`window.postMessage()` API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to send and receive messages between contexts.

 ## Working with Multiple Contexts